-I joined OCAD University in 2013 as an Educational Developer, and recently started my new role in the Writing & Learning Centre.
-I coordinate the development and delivery of our academic support programs and services for students.
-I oversee the day-to-day operations of programs such as tutoring, writing workshops, graduate student services, and English Language Learning programs, to support student success and retention.
+I am responsible for coordinating the development and delivery of our academic support programs and services for students.
+I oversee the day-to-day operations of programs such as tutoring, writing workshops, and graduate student services, to support student success and retention.
 My previous work experience straddles instructional design, faculty support, and teaching in both online and hybrid education and writing-intensive courses.
-I have an MEd degree in Adult, Community & Higher Education, and am a lifelong learner in many things art- or literature-related, especially textiles and fibre art, creative writing, and CanLit.
+I have an Master of Education in Adult, Community & Higher Education, and am a lifelong learner in many things art- or literature-related, especially textiles and fibre art, creative writing, and CanLit.

 PROGRAM COORDINATOR, WRITING & LEARNING CENTRE